Only $99.00 away from free shipping!

 Restoring intestinal health takes a lot of work, and in most cases a gluten-free diet just won’t be enough to get that done, though it will help you avoid new damage.

-In fact, studies show that even after following gluten-free diets for years, most celiac patients still don’t have fully healed guts.
+In fact, studies show that even after following gluten-free diets for years, most celiac patients still don’t have guts that function optimally.

-You can speed that process by giving your gut extra support with three targeted probiotics and two powerful enzymes.
-The probiotics focus on soothing and repairing the damaged intestines, while the enzymes offer protection against accidental gluten ingestion, which is almost impossible to avoid.
+You can give your gut the extra support it needs to be healthy with three targeted probiotics and two powerful enzymes.
+The probiotics focus on soothing the damaged intestines and supporting the build of healthy cell walls, while the enzymes offer protection against accidental gluten ingestion (which is almost impossible to avoid!)

-- Saccharomyces boulardii, clinically studied probiotic yeast that’s been shown to improve nutrient absorption, reduce inflammation in the gut, and relieve GI symptoms, like diarrhea, quickly.
+- Saccharomyces boulardii, clinically studied probiotic yeast that’s been shown to improve nutrient absorption, drive a healthy inflammatory response in the gut, and relieve GI symptoms, like diarrhea, quickly.

-- Bacillus coagulans, a powerful spore probiotic that works quickly and effectively to ease GI distress and discomfort – especially gas, bloating, and pain right after eating – and decreases gut inflammation to promote healing
+- Bacillus coagulans, a powerful spore probiotic that works quickly and effectively to ease GI distress and discomfort – especially gas, bloating, and pain right after eating – and promotes an optimally protected GI tract

-- Bacillus subtilis, a spore probiotic that offers balanced immune system support, produces short chain fatty acids to repair and nourish the gut barrier, and reduces intestinal inflammation to speed gut healing
+- Bacillus subtilis, a spore probiotic that offers balanced immune system support, produces short chain fatty acids to build and nourish the gut barrier, and drive a balanced inflammatory response to encourage your best gut health

 Following a gluten-free diet can only get you so far, especially when it’s virtually impossible to completely avoid gluten all the time given all the hidden sources of gluten.